inab/fega-mm/all_collections/_subdomains-v1/3_1_secure_management_of_data_at_physical_and_logical_levels.md

 title: "[3.1] Secure management of data at physical and logical levels"
 parent: "3DMM"
 indicators:
- - indicator: '[3.1.1] Secure installation for the Federated EGA node'
+ - indicator: '[3.1.1] Secure installation for the FEGA node'
    levels:
     - level: 1
       desc: 'None.'